f-droid/fdroid-website/_docs/Translation_and_Localization.md

 can be translated into any language supported by Android.
 F-Droid will also use localized formats for numbers, currency, dates, etc. which happens automatically based on the language and country specified in the device's settings.
-All of the F-Droid resources area available for translation on
+All of the F-Droid resources are available for translation on
 [Weblate "components"](https://hosted.weblate.org/projects/f-droid/)
 that are each managed separately, based on technical requirements.